dism-exe/dism-exe-notes/lan/llm/weekly/Wk 25 003 Rust Parquet serialize and deserialize.md

 Updated the stack overflow [post](<https://stackoverflow.com/questions/67900928/writing-a-vec-of-rows-to-a-parquet-file>) as well.

+2025-06-24 Wk 26 Tue - 20:54

+Further work based on comments from the maintainer on this PR can be found [[#4.3 On maintainer request looking to remove --no_run|here]].

 ## 4.2 Getting the parquet_derive read example to work

 2025-06-21 Wk 25 Sat - 20:37